 There is no maximum to the number of RSP units students may take but we do expect all students registered for the PhD in years 2 and 3 to attend a minimum of eight sessions which run throughout the academic year at various times and on various days throughout all three terms.
 The sessions are optional for post-docs and RAs.

-CPGS students will need to complete CU0-CU5 core (CU) units as well as pick up a minimum of seven optional units (OU) and attend a minimum of 6 Wednesday seminars.
+CPGS and MPhil students will need to complete CU0-CU5 core (CU) units as well as pick up a minimum of seven optional units (OU) and attend a minimum of 6 Wednesday seminars.
 At some point in your PhD studies, we would also like you to complete CU6: ‘Understanding Unconscious Bias’ and CU7: ‘Equality & Diversity Essentials’ units which are vital, for example, if you get involved with supervising undergraduate students.
-A log of what you have completed will be part of the first-year assessment and should be submitted together with your first-year report.
-The Record Log will be considered when making recommendations to the Degree Committee to register a student for the PhD Degree.
+A log of what you have completed should be kept on the RSP Moodle page and will be part of the first-year assessment.
+It should be completed before submitting your first-year report.
+It will be considered when making recommendations to the Degree Committee to register a student for the PhD Degree.

 CPGS students who passed the M.Phil in Advanced Computer Science do not have to take the five core units.
-Instead, they should pick up a minimum of twelve units from the optional units offered, and/or a selection of taught and assessed courses such as MPhil modules, courses offered by the CPPD or foreign languages.
+Instead, they should pick up a minimum of twelve units from the optional units offered, and/or audit taught master's level courses such as MPhil in ACS modules, or courses offered by the CPPD, or a foreign language.

-All other registered research students (year 2, 3, and 4) submit the Record Log Book on 30 June (or closest Friday) regardless of the date of commencement.
-Both PhD and CPGS students will receive a timely reminder around the end of May to enter any completed sessions eligible for RD onto the RSP Moodle page.
+All other registered research students (year 2, 3, and 4) log their completed units and eligible for RD onto the RSP Moodle pages by 30 June (or closest Friday) regardless of the date of commencement.
+Both PhD and CPGS students will receive a timely reminder around the end of May to do this.
 Once the deadline for doing this has passed, the Postgraduate Education Office will perform a bulk download.
 It is therefore important that you do not miss this deadline.

 Wednesday seminars